 Doctor Luke records a curious line when writing about the early church.
-He says “…some of the believers who belonged to the party of the Pharisees…” That means some Christians were also Pharisees, a Christian Pharisee.
+He says “…some of the believers who belonged to the party of the Pharisees…” That means some Christians were also Pharisees, a Pharisee Christian.
 How strange.
 Isn’t that a contradiction?

 Judaism at the time was comprised of two main groups, the Pharisees and the Sadducees.
 They had vastly different theologies about the same God and for that reason they didn’t get along too well, but they did manage to coexist within the same religious and societal context.